Jurajzovinec/Automation-of-CAD-model-creation/README.md

 # Automation of CAD Model Creation
-This application is dedicated to creation of CAD master model with use of creoson application and creopyson API.
+This application is dedicated to creation of CAD master model with use of creoson application and creopyson python library.
 Implementation of this application happened in Kraussmaffei Technologies company, which focuses on production of injection moulding machines.
 Application automates manual process of creation CAD master model.
 This process is based on assembling of models in to master model according to information from ERP system.

 ## Table of Contents

 * [Workflow of application](#workflow-of-application)
 * [Technologies](#technologies)
 * [Dependencies and Folders](#dependencies-and-folders)

 ## Workflow of application

-* User makes sure creoson application is initialized and set up.
+* User makes sure that creoson application is initialized and set up.
   Then is application allowed to run.
 * User selects source master model and order number for automation process.
 * Automation loads bill of material from ERP system.
 After it takes control